You've got questions. We've got answers.

-Though it is common practice across the country that for membership in Panhellenic Association (PA) or Interfraternity Council (IFC) organizations students are required or encouraged to seek outrecommendation letters from current members in those groups, Belmont’s PA and IFC groups made the intentional decision to not support this practice in an effort to be inclusive so that all students have an equal opportunity to join.
-Though we allow our students to set their own high standards for membership (GPA requirements, service requirements, personal conduct requirements…etc.), it is the goal of Belmont that any student who wants to be a member of a fraternity or sorority has the opportunity to do so.
+Though it is common practice across the country that for membership in Panhellenic Association (PA) or Interfraternity Council (IFC) organizations students are required or encouraged to seek out recommendation letters from current members in those groups, Belmont’s PA and IFC groups made the intentional decision to not support this practice in an effort to be inclusive so that all students have an equal opportunity to potentially join a chapter.
 Due to the personal nature of membership intake into a National Pan-Hellenic Council organization, recommendation letters may be requested for Alpha Phi Alpha Fraternity, Inc., Delta Sigma Theta Sorority, Inc., or Phi Beta Sigma Fraternity, Inc.

-Belmont’s Greek Community is overseen by the Office of Student Activities.
-The staff member who directly oversees Greek Life is the Coordinator of Student Activities – Kevin Reynolds.
-He can be contacted by e-mail or by phone at (615) 460 – 6341.
+Belmont’s Greek Community is overseen by the Office of Student Engagement & Leadership Development.
+The staff member who directly oversees Greek Life is the Assistant Director of Student Engagement & Leadership Development, Sarah Rigsby.
+She can be contacted by e-mail or by phone at (615) 460-6875.

 Fraternity and Sorority Life Terminology